- Gender and Relationships»

 Suggest that you have a conversation to discuss your relationship and your future.
 State clearly what you want, and go the extra mile to say why.
 It should be because you love each other and desire to spend your lives together.
-However, there are other reasons that an individual may have for wanting to be with someone, so do not be shy about your longing to love completely despite obvious imperfections.
+Do not be shy about your longing to love and be loved completely.

 Listen to what your partner says and clarify what you think you heard with, “So you’re saying that . . . “ (No criticism allowed).
 The ball is in the other person’s court to throw back or throw out.
 He or she may simply be not ready, or the response could be that the feelings and desires are mutual—was just afraid to say it first.

 Your own involvement with life and ability to take care of yourself make you more desirable.— Lifestyle Seminars on Friendship

 - 7 Signs of a Desperate Dater - eHarmony Advice